ictunion/main-website-public/content/statutes/index.en.md

 #### XVII.
 FINAL PROVISION

-These Statutes were approved by the Organization Members’ Meeting on November 22nd, 2025, with effect from their approval.
+These Statutes were approved by the Organization Members’ Meeting on June 13th, 2026, with effect from their approval.